Updated on June 11, 2022

 My longer posts will have an actual introduction.
 As for a “read more” tag, I have the main blog page set up to display excerpts, not the full post.

 I think this aspect of my blog is quite well covered.
-Though I’ve been making older posts a bit less long-winded or easier to read, by adding more line breaks, editing content, adding bullets, and improving spacing.
+I’ve also made older posts a bit less long-winded or easier to read, by adding more line breaks, editing content, adding bullets, and improving spacing.

 Depending on the post, I’ll add a brief or longer conclusion as necessary.